matrix-tu-dresden-de/Dokumentation/content/rooms/sharing.en.md

 Room addresses can either be globally published addresses (findable by users in other servers - useful for topics beyond the TU Dresden) or local addresses, which is only valid within the matrix home server at the TU Dresden.

 {{% notice note %}}
-To publish a global address, you have to create a local address first. **It is neccessary to create a local address in both cases!**
+To publish a global address, you have to create a local address first. **It is necessary to create a local address in both cases!**
 {{% /notice %}}

 For the more common case of the desired local address, click on "Show more" under Local Addresses in the room settings under the General tab: